 and resource-friendly, which saves both rack space and power.
 In order to get started

 lxc package, which is

 included in the package repository of the Unbreakable Enterprise Kernel.

 Transcendent Memory (tmem for short) provides a new approach for improving the utilization of physical memory in a virtualized environment by claiming underutilized memory in a system and making it available where it is most needed.
 From the perspective of an operating system, tmem is fast pseudo-RAM of indeterminate and varying size that is useful primarily when real RAM is in short supply.
 To learn more about this technology and its use cases, see the Transcendent Memory project page at http://oss.oracle.com/projects/tmem/.

 Oracle Linux maintains user-space compatibility with Red Hat Enterprise Linux, which is independent of the kernel version running underneath the operating system.
-Existing applications in user space will continue to run unmodified on the Unbreakable Enterprise Kernel Release 2 and no re-certifications are needed for RHEL certified applications.
+Existing applications will continue to run unmodified on the Unbreakable Enterprise Kernel Release 2 and no re-certifications are needed for RHEL certified applications.

-To minimize impact on interoperability during releases, the Oracle Linux team works closely with third-party vendors whose hardware and software have dependencies on kernel modules.
-However, to allow the introduction of new drivers, there might be instances where changes must be made.
+The Oracle Linux team works closely with third-party hardware and software vendors to minimize impact on interoperability during releases but in order to introduce new drivers there are instances where changes must be made.
+In this release, there are changes to the kernel ABI which requires third-party kernel modules on the system be recompiled.
 Before installing this update, verify the support status of this release with your application vendor.